Raccoon Removal Services

 Raccoons can reach 3 feet in length and generally have gray fur with hints of brown.
 Their tails are also unique as they display alternating rings of white and black down the length of the appendage.
-Raccoons are occasionally compared to canines and bears most likely because all three animals' snouts, omnivorous teeth, and body proportions appear similar.
+Raccoons are occasionally compared to dogs and even bears, most likely because all three animals' snouts, omnivorous teeth, and body proportions are similar.

-We can help you get rid of raccoon problems.
-Call today: 206.431.6833.Request a Quote
+We will get rid of raccoons from your property for good.
+Call today: 253.343.0412.Request a Quote